cycle/docs/relation/has-one.md

 # Has One
-The Has One relation defines that entity exclusively owns another entity in a form of parent-children.
+The Has One relation defines that an entity exclusively owns another entity in a form of parent-child.
 Consider this relation as a form of decomposition with the ability to store data in external table.

 ## Definition
-To define Has One relation using annotated entities extension use:
+To define a Has One relation using the annotated entities extension, use:

 ```php
 /** @Entity */